Our Team

 The turning point was realizing that both Uber and Lyft publish their rate cards — the base fares, per-mile rates, and per-minute rates for every city.
 These are public data.
 The fare formula is straightforward: Base + (Rate × Distance) + (Rate × Time) + Booking Fee.
 If I could aggregate these rate cards, I could estimate and compare fares for any route without opening either app.

 That weekend project became RideWise.
-I built the data pipeline to aggregate rate cards from Uber, Lyft, and local taxi commissions across 300+ US cities.
+I built the data pipeline to aggregate rate cards from Uber, Lyft, and local taxi commissions for supported US markets.
 The estimation engine applies each provider's published formula to any given route.
 The result: riders can compare fares from every major provider in one place, instantly.

 I maintain the platform myself — updating rate data monthly when providers adjust pricing, validating estimates against real fares, and expanding coverage to new markets.
 The goal hasn't changed: help riders stop overpaying by making rideshare pricing transparent.

 Every RideWise estimate is built on publicly available data, not opinion.
-I aggregate rate cards from Uber's published fare pages, Lyft's pricing page, and local taxi commission regulatory filings across 300+ US markets.
+I aggregate rate cards from Uber's published fare pages, Lyft's pricing page, and local taxi commission regulatory filings for supported US markets.
 The pricing engine factors in base fares, per-mile and per-minute rates, booking fees, airport surcharges, and time-of-day demand patterns.

 I validate estimates against actual fare data and update the rate card database monthly as providers adjust pricing.
 When academic research is available — such as the January 2026 Johns Hopkins Carey Business School study analyzing 2,200+ rides — I incorporate those findings to refine our methodology and editorial content.